Public Investment Fund: Former Donald Trump administration officials

-In 2021, PIF invested $2 billion into a private equity firm that had been newly formed by Jared Kushner, Donald Trump's son-in-law, shortly after he left the White House.
-PIF advisers raised questions about the merits of the investment, but PIF management overruled the advisers.
-By April 2022, Kushner's equity firm primarily depended on Saudi money, as it only had $2.5 billion under its management.
-Within the Donald Trump administration, Kushner was a staunch defender of Saudi ruler Mohammed bin Salman.
-According to ethics experts, the investment created the appearance of potential payback for Kushner.
+In 2021, PIF invested $2 billion into Affinity Partners, a private equity firm formed by Jared Kushner, Donald Trump's son-in-law, shortly after he left the White House, where he had worked during his father-in-law's first term as president.
+While considering making the $2bn pledge, PIF officials and advisers raised questions about the merits of the investment, but PIF management overruled the advisers.
+Even a year later, in April 2022, Kushner's private equity firm still primarily depended on Saudi money: it had some $2.5 billion under its management by that stage.
+Within the Trump administration, Kushner worked extensively on Arab–Israeli diplomatic issues, and had been a staunch defender of Saudi ruler Mohammed bin Salman.
+According to ethics experts, the $2bn investment, which would boost the fund's yield and generate substantial management fees for Affinity and, consequently, for Kushner personally, created the appearance of potential payback for Kushner.

-In 2021, PIF invested $1 billion in the investment fund established by former Donald Trump administration official Steven Mnuchin just after he left government.
+In 2021, PIF invested $1 billion in the investment fund established by former Trump administration official Steven Mnuchin just after he left government.

-In May 2022, it was reported that Affinity Partners was planning to direct Saudi Arabia's PIF money to Israel.
-There were multiple meetings by Kushner had with a range of Israeli startups before he picked two of them to make an investment.
-The Kingdom didn't have diplomatic relations with Israel and was neither a part of the Abraham Accords.
-Saudi Arabia was warned by Kushner that it could lose the opportunities in Israel to its neighbors who signed the accords, including the UAE and Bahrain.
-Through Kushner's firm, Saudi could open to Israeli businesses, which could prove to be lucrative for the Arab country.
-Affinity Partner's investment in Israeli startups was agreed to by Saudi officials and was also believed to have been approved by Crown Prince Mohammed.
-Many saw it as a groundwork for a potential normalization of relations between Saudi and Israel.
-This will be the first known time that money from the Saudi's sovereign wealth fund will go to Israel.
+In May 2022, it was reported that Affinity Partners was planning to direct its investments—and thus Saudi Arabia's PIF money—to Israel.
+Kushner conducted various pitch meetings with a range of Israeli startups before selecting two of them in which Affinity would invest.
+The Kingdom did not have formal diplomatic relations with Israel and was not a part of the public Abraham Accords process at that stage.
+Kushner warned Saudi Arabian officials that it could lose opportunities in Israel to its neighbors who signed the Accords, including the United Arab Emirates and Bahrain.
+Saudi officials agreed to Affinity Partners' investment in Israeli startups, which was also believed to have been approved by Crown Prince Mohammed bin Salman.
+Many saw it as a groundwork for the potential normalization of Israel–Saudi Arabia relations.
+It was the first known occasion in which money from the Saudi PIF would go to Israel.